Welcome to today's edition of the Rush 24-7 podcast.

 Chrysler is doing worse than even Toyota.

-Next, he's taking over student loans and uh Fannie Mae and Freddie Mac and mortgages and so forth.
+Next, he's taking over student loans and Fannie Mae and Freddie Mac and mortgages and so forth.

-It is a delight to just watch all of the idiocy Nancy Pelosi, we've got the soundbite coming up.
+It is a delight to just watch all of the idiocy.

 We have to pass the Senate bill so people will know what's in it.

-Somebody said who was somebody said that's like you got to buy the house to get a tour.
+Somebody said who was, somebody said that's like, you got to buy the house to get a tour.

-I think it was Ed Morrissey.
+It was Ed Morrissey.

 I'm not sure who said it.

-And Ram Emanuel is a train wreck.
+And Rob Emmanuel is a train wreck.

 This kind of stuff just doesn't happen.